Cancer Prevention Tips

 Here are a few to start putting into your regular routine.

 If you smoke, then it’s best to stop if you can.
 If you don’t smoke, then it’s wise not to start as this is one of the leading causes of cancer in the mouth, throat, and lungs.
 Even chewing tobacco is harmful as it increases your risk of developing mouth cancer.

 Visit your doctor at least once a year to have a physical examination.
 Your doctor should also perform blood work to keep track of the complete blood count.
-If there are any concerns, then more tests can be run to make sure there is nothing wrong in the body.
+If there are any concerns, then more tests can be run to make sure there is nothing wrong with the body.
 If there are any signs of cancer, then treatments can get started as soon as possible.
 At times, a doctor might make a misdiagnosis.

 According to the legal team at Cohen, Placitella & Roth P.C., this is when you want to seek legal help, especially if the doctor sees something on a scan that is of concern and does nothing about that area.

 Drinks that are high in sugar can lead to endometrial cancer.
 It’s best to cut out drinks that have a lot of sugar in them for this concern.
 Once you begin drinking more water, you’ll see that you have more energy to get through the day and are more hydrated when you are exercising.